-- RPO refers to most recent point in time in which a known, good copy of data is available to recover a system.
-The further back in time a recovery point exists, the more data is lost in a recovery.
-RPO is used to measure data loss in a disaster recovery scenario.
-RPO is often dictated by the data protection solution used: backups, storage replication, continuous data replication.
+- RPO measures data loss in a disaster recovery scenario.
+It refers to most recent point in time in which a known, good copy of data is available to recover a system.
+The further back in time a recovery point exists, the more data is lost.
+RPO is often determined by what data protection solution is used such as: backups, storage replication, or continuous data replication.

 Financial Implications of RPO and RTO

-The figure below illustrates the financial impact RPO and RTO would have on a company with $100M revenues, based on three different solutions.
+Figure 4 illustrates the financial impact downtime that varying RPOs and RTOs would have on a company with a revenue of $100M, based on three different solutions.

 Together, low RTO and low RPO are the foundation of any disaster recovery plan.
 Both help businesses understand the actual costs of data disruption to help businesses plan and prepare for a disaster, whether it’s an unplanned outage, an act of nature, or a ransomware attack.